sous-chefs/apache2/README.md

 ## Cookbooks:

-This cookbook doesn't have direct dependencies on other cookbooks, as none are needed for the default recipe or the general use cases.
+The following cookbooks are direct dependencies because they're used for common "default" functionality:

+* ohai (for apache2::ohai_plugin)

 Depending on your OS configuration and security policy, you may need additional recipes or cookbooks for this cookbook's recipes to